m-stoeckel/bilm-tf/README.md

 --min_count: The minimal count of a token to make it into the vocabulary.
 </pre>
 <p/><b>Training:</b>
-Train the biLM for ELMo embeddings.
+Train the biLM for ELMo embeddings on pre-processed data.
-Call with --pre_process to process a corpus first, then train on the generated data.
-Call without if data was already pre-processed.
 <pre>
 usage: train_elmo_n_gpus.py [-h] [--train_prefix TRAIN_PREFIX]
                             [--save_dir SAVE_DIR] [--vocab_file VOCAB_FILE]